 - Tray 14 cm in diametre (photo 1).
 This tray portrays David seated on a rock with his lyre in his left hand, receiving Samuel’s messenger.
 On the lower part one can see two sheep and vegetal blastus in the scenery, while on the upper part the sky and sun, the moon and stars.
 This compilation is reminiscent of the mythological scene of musical Orpheus.

-- Tray 14 cm in diametre (photo 2).
-This tray depicts David kneeling with his left leg on the back of a bear, which he hold by the head with his left hand and prepares to kill it with the club he is holding in his right hand.
+Tray 14 cm in diametre (photo 2).
+This tray depicts David kneeling with his left leg on the back of a bear, which he holds by the head with his left hand and prepares to kill it with the club he is holding in his right hand.
 On the left the space is filled by a tree.
-The scene reminds one of the first labour of Hercules with the lion of Nemea.
+The scene is reminiscent of the first labour of Hercules with the lion of Nemea.

 - Tray 26.8 cm in diametre (photo 3).
 This tray depicts the wedding of David with Samuel’s daughter, Melchior.
-The scene is placed in front of a classic gate.
-In the centre is Saul and David in front holding Melchior’s hand.
+The scene is depicted in front of a gate.
+Saul is in the centre and David is seen in front holding Melchior’s hand.
 On the edges are two young men playing the flute.
 On the lower part there is a basket with fruit and two “purses” symbolising blessings.

 - Tray 36 cm in diametre (photo 5).
 This tray is decorated with gilded gold circles with engraved vegetal blastus surrounding a circular cross made with technical niello.
-This tray was made during Emperor Heraclius’ era, as it appears from the seals, between 613-630 AD.
+This tray was made during Emperor Heraclius’ reign between 613-630 AD, as the seals demonstrate.

 Trays kept in museums abroad

 From the second treasure of Lambousa, six trays with scenes from the life of David, as well as three others with cross-like monogrammes are in various museums of the United States.

 The six trays with scenes from the life of David are in the New York Metropolitan Museum.
 The three silver trays with monogrammes are in the following museums: